-2. It is recommended that the members of the Committee note the reviewed Statement of Policy - Gambling Act 2005 with a view to recommending to Cabinet that it should be adopted by full Council.
+2. It is recommended that the members of the Cabinet consider the reviewed Statement of Policy - Gambling Act 2005 with a view to recommending it to Council for adoption.

 WHAT DOES THIS MEAN FOR THE CITIZENS OF DONCASTER?

 3. Doncaster Council is required by the Gambling Act 2005 to produce a Statement of Licensing Policy and to review its Policy triennially.
 This is the Statement of Policy produced by Doncaster Council under the Gambling Act 2005, which will set out the basis for all relevant licensing decisions to be taken by the Authority over the next three years.